The moment-weight inequality and the Hilbert-Mumford criterion: Introduction

-GIT was originally developed to study actions of a complex reductive Lie group $\rG^c$ on a projective algebraic variety $X\subset\P(V)$.
+GIT was originally developed to study actions of a complex reductive Lie group $\rG^c$ on a projective algebraic variety~${X\subset\bbP(V)}$.
 Here $\rG^c$ is the complexification of a compact Lie group $\rG$ and the Hermitian structure on~$V$ can be chosen so that~$\rG$ acts by unitary automorphisms.
-In the smooth case~$X$ inherits the structure of a K\"ahler manifold from the standard K\"ahler structure on~$\P(V)$.
-The $\rG$-action is generated by the standard moment map ${\mu:X\to\cg}$ (with values in the Lie algebra of $\rG$).
+In the smooth case~$X$ inherits the structure of a K\"ahler manifold from the standard K\"ahler structure on~$\bbP(V)$.
+The $\rG$-action is generated by the standard moment map

+(with values in the Lie algebra of $\rG$).
 In the original treatment of Mumford~\cite{MUMFORD} the symplectic form and the moment map were not used.
 Subsequently several authors discovered the connection between the theory of the moment map and GIT (see Kirwan~\cite{KIRWAN} and Ness~\cite{NESS2}).
-In the article of Lerman~\cite{LERMAN} it is noted that both Guilleman--Sternberg~\cite{GS} and Ness~\cite{NESS2} credit Mumford for the relation between the complex quotient and the Marsden--Weinstein quotient $X\dslash\rG$.
+In the article of Lerman~\cite{LERMAN} it is noted that both Guilleman--Sternberg~\cite{GS} and Ness~\cite{NESS2} credit Mumford for the relation between the complex quotient and the Marsden--Weinstein quotient

-In our exposition we assume that $X$ is a K\"ahler manifold but do not assume that it is a projective variety.
-In the latter case the aforementioned standard moment map satisfies certain rationality conditions (Section~\ref{sec:RAT}) which we do not use in our treatment.
+In our exposition we assume that~$X$ is a closed K\"ahler manifold but do not assume that it is a projective variety.
+In the latter case the aforementioned standard moment map satisfies certain rationality conditions (Chapter~\ref{ch:RAT}) which we do not use in our treatment.
 As a result the Mumford numerical invariants

-associated to a point $x\in X$ and an element $\xi\in\cg\setminus\{0\}$ (Section~\ref{sec:WEIGHTS}) need not be integers as they are in traditional GIT.
+associated to a point~${x\in X}$ and an element $ \xi\in\cg\setminus\{0\} $ (Chapter~\ref{ch:WEIGHTS}) need not be integers as they are in traditional GIT.
 In the classical theory the Lie algebra element belongs to the set

 and thus generates a one-parameter subgroup of $\rG^c$.
 In our treatment $\xi$ can be a general nonzero element of $\cg$.